New Hampshire presidential primary: Vice-presidential results

-A Vice-presidential preference primary was also formerly held at the New Hampshire primary.
-New Hampshire State Senator Jack Barnes, who won the 2008 Republican contest, co-sponsored a bill in 2009 which would eliminate the Vice-presidential preference ballot.
-The bill passed both houses of the state legislature and took effect in 2012.
+A vice-presidential preference primary was also formerly held at the New Hampshire primary.
+New Hampshire State Senator Jack Barnes, who won the 2008 Republican contest, co-sponsored a bill in 2009 to eliminate the vice-presidential preference ballot.
+The bill passed both houses of the state legislature, and took effect in 2012.

-The only time a non-incumbent won the Vice-presidential primary and then went on to be formally nominated by his or her party was in 2004, when Democratic U.S. Senator John Edwards won as a write-in candidate.
-Edwards, who was running for President at the time, did not actively solicit Vice-presidential votes.
+The only time a non-incumbent won the vice-presidential primary and then went on to be formally nominated by his or her party was in 2004, when Democratic U.S. Senator John Edwards won as a write-in candidate.
+Edwards, who was running for President at the time, did not actively solicit vice-presidential votes.

-In 1968, the sitting Vice President Hubert Humphrey won the Democratic Vice-presidential primary, and then later won the Presidential nomination after the sitting President Lyndon B. Johnson dropped out of the race.
+In 1968, the sitting Vice President Hubert Humphrey won the Democratic vice-presidential primary, and then later won the Presidential nomination after the sitting President Lyndon B. Johnson dropped out of the race.

 The following candidates received the greatest number of votes at each election.